Natborks/logitrucker/README.md

 - Improving the logic for showing the buttons for updating the driver state.
 Might need it's own reducer to manage the complext state

-- Futher improvents could include using husky to enforce linting, using zod for schema validation and using immer for reducer logic safety and simplification.
+- Futher improvents could include containerizeing with docker, using husky to enforce linting, using zod for schema validation and using immer for reducer logic safety and simplification.